Global route / South Asia

 Lukla flights are frequently cancelled in poor visibility — there are no ILS approaches.
 On marginal days the aircraft flies low over the valley floor, with peaks hidden by cloud.
 The left side still shows the dramatic gorge walls even when summits are obscured.

-What is the best side of plane for Kathmandu to Lukla?
+What is the best side for Kathmandu to Lukla?